culturing/poems/Poems/2026-08-29/06 Self and Stars.md

 What then is revealed?
-Only pain, and the labor of reducing it, the truth of our concourse here on the earth, on the land between self and stars.
+Only pain, and the labor of reducing it, the truth of our concourse here on the earth, in the land between self and stars.